citation-style-language/documentation/specification.rst

 ``cs:names`` element, may also be used.
 If ``cs:substitute`` contains multiple child elements, the first element to return a non-empty result is used for substitution.
 Substituted variables are suppressed in the rest of the output to prevent duplication.
+Substituted variables are considered empty for the purposes of determining whether to suppress an enclosing ``cs:group``.
 If the variable was rendered earlier in the citation, before the "substitute" element, it is not suppressed.
 An example, where an empty "author" name variable is substituted by the "editor" name variable, or, when no editors exist, by the "title" macro:

 .. sourcecode:: xml